In this post, we'll discuss the Sui Bridge, how it works, why native bridges are important, and what it enables for the Sui community.

 With about 100 validators on the Sui network, it's pretty secure because several geographically dispersed nodes and entities maintain its security worldwide, contributing to decentralization and resiliency.
 Our validator node at Stakin, which you can stake your SUI with here, supports the security of the Sui Bridge on the testnet.
 As the Sui Bridge's testing period comes to a close, we will be ready to support the mainnet release.

-Speaking of the incentivized testnet, let’s show you how you can participate in the early-stage testing of the Sui Bridge on the testnet, which ends in only a few days on July 8th.
+Speaking of the SUI Bridge testnet, let’s show you how you can participate in the early-stage testing of the Sui Bridge.

 How Can I Participate?